 - The Government reported in December 2008 to the LegCo Panel on Development on the preparation of the amendments to the LTO and the remaining matters to be settled.
 The two major issues covered in the report were the conversion mechanism, and the rectification and indemnity arrangements.
 The conversion mechanism refers to the mechanism for bringing existing land (with a register kept under the LRO) under the LTO.
 The rectification and indemnity arrangements deal with how the Title Register is to be put right if there is an error in it and how an innocent party who has relied on the Title Register and suffered loss due to an error in the Title Register or fraud resulting in loss of ownership is to be compensated.

-- To briefly illustrate these core issues, for example, it was found that there were cases where ownership of property could not be determined from the land register (such as multiple registers of the same lot number or a single register that appeared to contain more than one chain of title to the same property).
+- To briefly illustrate these core issues, for example, there were cases where ownership of property could not be determined from the land register (such as multiple registers of the same lot number or a single register that appeared to contain more than one chain of title to the same property).
 Under the enacted LTO, there is no mechanism for the Government to withhold these cases from conversion or to deal with the consequences if they are converted automatically.
 For the rectification and indemnity arrangements, it was considered that the mandatory rectification (“MR”) rule under the enacted LTO might have the unintended effect of undermining confidence in the title registration system and thus reducing the efficiency with which conveyancing could be conducted.
 It was also noted that there might be cases, for example, where the land had been resumed by or surrendered to the Government since the fraud and rectification in favour of the former owner was a practical impossibility.